-The Psychedelic Diaries Volume VII: Making your macrodose playlist
+The Psychedelic Diaries, Vol V: Making your macrodose playlist

 Music plays a major role in macrodosing with psychedelics, probably due to the suggestible state you’re in.